nmenon/3DPrints/Sushruta/README.md

 keep these nebulizers stable with a kicking and active child is even more hard.
 Hence.. the Nebulizer Holder :).
 This uses the Utils/Nutjob (http://www.thingiverse.com/thing:193647) nut\_6x9.stl embedded into the carraige and needs a washer and an additional nut\_6x9.stl jack to hold things together.
 TBD: I wish i had changed the smokestack to be a little wider to fit in the tip of the neb tube when changing, but it can be stuck up in the carriage way as well.
 I also think this design can be modified with a small motor and AA battery holder in carraige way to give periodic shake to the neb cup to help the meds move along.
+This print also requires support (unfortunately for the open carraige...) i used 15% for support, 20% infill.
+Overall, please be careful NOT to pinch the tubing when Neb is pushed in.